Save to My DOJO

-System Center Operations Manager (SCOM) is a popular choice, but it requires a LOT of infrastructure and specialist knowledge to deploy, configure, manage and maintain.
-It does, however, deliver a lot of value, with Management Packs (MPs) for every Microsoft operating system and application under the sun, as well as for all popular Unix flavours.
+System Center Operations Manager (SCOM) is a popular choice, but it requires a LOT of infrastructures and specialist knowledge to deploy, configure, manage and maintain.
+It does, however, deliver a lot of value, with Management Packs (MPs) for every Microsoft operating system and application under the sun, as well as for all popular Unix flavors.
 Each MP comes with monitoring rules and alerts with remediation suggestions so if you’re running SQL Server, there’s an MP, written by the SQL group, with alerts when a particular metric exceeds X value and what the suggested steps are to remediate.
 There’s also a large third-party ecosystem of MPs so if you have Dell or HP servers for example you can add an MP to SCOM that’ll let you know when a fan in a server is about break because of changes in its spin rate.
 There’s a guide for migrating from SCOM to Monitor but be aware that the capabilities and focus are somewhat different between the two.

 Comparing Azure Monitor with Operations Manager (courtesy of Microsoft)

 Back in 2015, Microsoft released OMS, Operations Management Suite, designed to be a SaaS-based alternative to SCOM, removing the burden of managing your own infrastructure to house your monitoring.
 It had Solutions for monitoring Active Directory replication for instance, along with 20+ other ones.
-Today OMS doesn’t exist, but you’ll see the name crop up in blog posts, documentation and agent configuration names.
+Today OMS doesn’t exist, but you’ll see the name crop up in blog posts, documentation, and agent configuration names.
 Solutions are still available, both from Microsoft and third parties but the Microsoft ones aren’t actively maintained.

 Its replacement is Azure Monitor which has a slightly different aim.

 The basic building block is a workspace, which lives in one region in Azure.
-It’s an administrative boundary, with a daily data ingestion cap, a specific charge plan and retention settings (you can, however, have different retention for different data in the same workspace).
-Microsoft recommends having as few workspaces as possible (1-3) but there are reasons to split data such as regulations where data has to kept in certain geographical regions, latency concerns or autonomy of IT teams in different parts of the world.
+It’s an administrative boundary, with a daily data ingestion cap, a specific charge plan, and retention settings (you can, however, have different retention for different data in the same workspace).
+Microsoft recommends having as few workspaces as possible (1-3) but there are reasons to split data such as regulations where data has to be kept in certain geographical regions, latency concerns, or autonomy of IT teams in different parts of the world.

 To provide access to data there’s a rich Role Based Access Control (RBAC) model to manage access to each workspace.
-Unique to Log Analytics, there’s also the option to base telemetry access on the fact that someone has access to the workload.
+Unique to Azure Log Analytics, there’s also the option to base telemetry access on the fact that someone has access to the workload.
 So, if you have permissions to manage four VMs (and no others), you’ll also automatically have access to their telemetry but no logs from any other resource.
 This is turned on by default for new workspaces created after March 2019 and you can turn it on for older workspaces under Properties – Access control mode; “Use resource or workspace permissions” and then remove general workspace access permissions.

-Azure Monitor differentiates between metrics, something that has a count of a particular value with very little additional data attached, such as packets per second or CPU percentage and logs, which carry more details and are more verbose.
+Azure Monitor differentiates between metrics, something that has a count of a particular value with very little additional data attached, such as packets per second or CPU percentage, and logs, which carry more details and are more verbose.
 The time it takes for data to flow into Azure Monitor, and thus for your alerts to kick off if something isn’t right, varies between workloads but is much shorter for metrics than for logs.
-Another way to look at it is to rely on metric alerts to tell you that something isn’t behaving as it should and logs lets you investigate why it’s happening.
+Another way to look at it is to rely on metric alerts to tell you that something isn’t behaving as it should and logs let you investigate why it’s happening.

-To give you a head start Azure Monitor offers Insights, a curated list of pre-prepared queries, visualizations and dashboards that also contain Workbooks that provide deeper insights into your data, helping you with investigations and understanding your infrastructure.
+To give you a head start Azure Monitor offers Insights, a curated list of pre-prepared queries, visualizations, and dashboards that also contain Workbooks that provide deeper insights into your data, helping you with investigations and understanding your infrastructure.

 If you have a larger environment, some planning needs to be done upfront to ensure success with Azure Monitor.
-You need to have a strategy (what workloads do we have, what needs to be monitored, what’s business-critical, what are the different SLAs we need to adhere to for uptime/remediation of issues), figure out your architecture (how many workspaces, in which region, who has access), onboarding at scale (using ARM templates, Azure Policy and Azure Arc), automating actions and remediations and plan for ongoing optimization (retention settings etc.).
+You need to have a strategy (what workloads do we have, what needs to be monitored, what’s business-critical, what are the different SLAs we need to adhere to for uptime/remediation of issues), figure out your architecture (how many workspaces, in which region, who has access), onboarding at scale (using ARM templates, Azure Policy and Azure Arc), automating actions and remediations and plan for ongoing optimization (retention settings, etc.).

-In a larger deployment (ingesting 1TB+ per day) you can opt for Dedicated Clusters, which in turn unlocks features such as Lockbox for managing Azure support engineer access to your cluster, Customer-managed keys and Double encryption to ensure you have complete control over the encryption for the data that’s in Azure Monitor Logs.
+In a larger deployment (ingesting 1TB+ per day) you can opt for Dedicated Clusters, which in turn unlocks features such as Lockbox for managing Azure support engineer access to your cluster, Customer-managed keys, and Double encryption to ensure you have complete control over the encryption for the data that’s in Azure Monitor Logs.
 They’re also good for Multi-workspace scenarios as the performance will be better if all the data lives on the same cluster.

 Azure Monitor is designed to handle any scale workload from a trickle of log data to massive amounts of data, but Microsoft does ask you to contact them if you’re expecting to ingest “more than a few TB a day” so they can ensure adequate capacity is available.

-Take a good look at how billing works (volume of data, which plan you’ve selected and data retention) and if it makes sense to pick a Capacity Reservation plan where you pay for a set amount of data as well as if you should implement a Daily Cap to limit the amount ingested per day.
+Take a good look at how billing works (volume of data, which plan you’ve selected, and data retention) and if it makes sense to pick a Capacity Reservation plan where you pay for a set amount of data as well as if you should implement a Daily Cap to limit the amount ingested per day.

-Part of your deployment plan includes enabling monitoring for PaaS resources as well as deploy agents for IaaS (and on-premises / third party cloud) VMs.
-True to form Microsoft offers several agents, with the current Log Analytics agent on Windows and the Telegraf agent for Linux being replaced by the new Azure Monitor agent on both platforms, currently in preview.
+Part of your deployment plan includes enabling monitoring for PaaS resources as well as deploying agents for IaaS (and on-premises / third party cloud) VMs.
+True to form Microsoft offers several agents, with the current Azure Log Analytics agent on Windows and the Telegraf agent for Linux being replaced by the new Azure Monitor agent on both platforms, currently in preview.